 Newcastle Doctoral Training Centre

-Understanding the non-cognitive symptoms of Dementia with Lewy Bodies
+In Newcastle, our researchers are aiming to understand the non-cognitive symptoms of Dementia with Lewy Bodies.

 Lead investigator: Professor Alan Thomas